 Save says I’m helpless.
 Rescue says I’m a charity.
 I say I’m resourceful, feisty, strong.

 Save implies a happily-ever-after magical ending.
 Rescue says you are the hero.
 I’m the hero of my life—I need to be my own hero, to be empowered to persist in the years of recovery ahead.

-Rescue says my hands and feet were bound, your eyes cannot not see the bondage that held me.
+Rescue says my hands and feet were bound, your eyes can’t see the bondage that held me.

 Less than five percent of the time have I been literally bound.
 Reflect the greater percent of my lived experience, the truth.

 Those images of me bruised and beaten may have been true before I was free.
 The truth many don’t want to see is that during most of my captivity, I looked just like you.

 That likeness of me bound with chains?
 Please don’t use it.
 Sensationalized large metal chains have never been wrapped around me.